As the founder of Dancing Architects, Takako manages

 all aspects of projects and artistic directions

-Takako is a small Japanese woman, a bit chubby and not so young any longer, loves to eat.
-Obsessed with architecture and contemporary dance, so much so that she cannot think of them separately, so she put them together.
+Takako is a small Japanese woman, a bit chubby and not so young any longer, and enjoys great food and great company.
+Obsessed with architecture and contemporary dance, so much so that she cannot think of them separately, so she put them together and created Dancing Architects as the platform for research.
 Since then, the thrills of how much there is to explore and discover have been keeping her busy going.

-Originally from Tokyo, Takako is based in London and works across architecture, performance and education.
-She loves to dance with her camera to frame and capture transient moments and movements too.
+Originally from Tokyo, Takako is based in London and works across architecture, choreography and education.
+When she holds her camera, she feels she is dancing with the camera framing and capturing transient moments and movements too.
 She is educated at the Architectural Association (London) both in Architecture and Spatial Performance & Design, also qualified in teaching Art & Design in higher education.
-Takako has performed and exhibited internationally, collaborated with many dancers on choreographic projects, and directed various performative architectural events and experiences.
-She has organised talks and symposiums to generate cross-disciplinary dialogues between art, architecture, contemporary dance and theatre.
+Takako has performed and exhibited internationally, collaborated with many dancers on choreographic projects, and directed various performative architectural events and experiences while generating cross-disciplinary dialogues between art, architecture, contemporary dance and theatre.
 With many years of experience in teaching with the idea of architecture as movement, she has taught at the AA, Chelsea Collage of Arts and a number of other courses since 2005.
-Takako is currently pursuing her PhD at the AA engaging with her long-term passion and obsession with architecture and choreography.
+Takako is currently pursuing her PhD at the AA exploring her long-term passion and obsession with architecture and choreography.

 Julie Anne Stanzak (Tanztheater Wuppertal Pina Bausch)